 It is arguable that, underneath the science fiction and fantasy, The Message is a serious philosophical study of the relationship between man and the rest of nature.

-It could be said that Malthus was warning what could happen, Ehrlich was predicting what was about to happen and Vana is telling us what is happening.
+It could be said that Malthus was warning what could happen as a result of human overpopulation, Ehrlich was predicting what was about to happen and Vana is telling us what is already happening.